wellthlab/xb-app-ionic/docs/SUMMER22.md

 -   `type`: The type/short name for the box.
 -   `duration`: The number of days the box should run for.
 -   `title`: The title of the box.
+-   `modules`: The list of module IDs related to this box.
 -   `stages`: An object where each key represents the day relative to a team's creation date when the stage should start, and each value is an object with detail about the stage where:
     -   `title`: The stage title.
     -   `instructions`: The stage instructions.